 Centipedes and millipedes are a problem for homeowners across the country, but they’re especially commonplace here in South Carolina.
 While millipedes are pretty much harmless, centipedes are a different story.
 They can inflict venomous bites that leave you with painful, swollen welts that might take days to heal.
-This ultimately won’t put you in life-threatening danger, but it can definitely ruin your day, and it’s plenty enough motivation for most people to want to keep these venomous, many-legged buggers out of their homes.
+This ultimately won’t put you in life-threatening danger, but it can ruin your day, and it’s plenty enough motivation for most people to want to keep these venomous, many-legged buggers out of their homes.

 Millipede Versus Centipede: Arthropod Fight Night